What’s That Gurgling Sound Coming From My Drain?

-If you’ve ever turned on the sink and heard a strange noise coming from your shower drain or turned on the washing machine and heard your sink start making a gurgling sound, you might be wondering what’s going on.
+If you’ve ever turned on the sink and heard a strange gurgling sound coming from your shower drain or turned on the washing machine and heard your sink start making a gurgling sound, you might be wondering what’s going on.
 Is something wrong with your plumbing?
 Are you facing a serious issue that could lead to an imminent plumbing catastrophe?

 Gurgling from a Clogged Drain Line

 A loud gurgling noise is usually indicative of a clogged drain line.
 There are plenty of reasons this can happen, and the number of drain lines that hear this gurgling noise should give you an idea of where the clog is located.
 If you can only generally hear it out of one drain, then that drain is probably where the clog is.
-If turning on the sink in the kitchen causes a gurgling noise in your bathroom, then the clog may be in your main sewer line.
+If turning on the sink in the kitchen causes a gurgling sound in your bathroom, then the clog may be in your main sewer line.

-In this case, the gurgling noise is the result of air or gas bubbles getting trapped in your drain lines because they can’t reach your plumbing vent.
+In this case, the gurgling sound is the result of air or gas bubbles getting trapped in your drain lines because they can’t reach your plumbing vent.
 Every drain system needs to have a vent where gas and air that are separate from your sewer-bound drain water can escape, allowing water to flow freely.
-If this vent is blocked, it creates a similar effect of trying to pour milk out of a fresh gallon: it makes a glugging noise and pours out slowly.
+If this vent is blocked, it creates a similar effect of trying to pour milk out of a fresh gallon: it makes a gurgling noise and pours out slowly.
 However, if you poke a hole in the bottom of the jug, the air vent allows the milk to pour quickly and smoothly.

 Gurgling from a Clogged Vent Pipe